nisha8c/nisha8c/README.md

 And I have (Since Sep 02, 2022) worked with <b>'School of Applied Technology - SALT'</b> as FullStack Javascript Developer.

-Currently, I am Frontend developer at Lekab Communications System Ltd.
+Currently, I am <b>Frontend developer at Lekab Communications System Ltd</b>.

 Languages and Tools